Medically reviewed by Drugs.com. Last updated on Oct 17, 2020.

 Conjunctivitis, other superficial ocular infections: Note: Taper dose by increasing dosage time interval as condition responds; usual duration of treatment: 7 to 10 days:

-Ophthalmic ointment: Apply ~1/2-inch ribbon every 3 to 4 hours and at bedtime
+Ophthalmic ointment: Apply ~1/2-inch ribbon into the conjunctival sac of affected eye(s) every 3 to 4 hours and at bedtime.

-Trachoma: Ophthalmic solution: Instill 2 drops every 2 hours; must be used in conjunction with systemic therapy
+Trachoma: Ophthalmic solution: Instill 2 drops into the conjunctival sac(s) of affected eye(s) every 2 hours; must be used in conjunction with systemic therapy.

 Refer to adult dosing.

-Conjunctivitis, other superficial ocular infections, or trachoma: Infants ≥2 months, Children, and Adolescents: Ophthalmic: Refer to adult dosing.
+Conjunctivitis: Infants ≥2 months, Children, and Adolescents: Ophthalmic:

-Ophthalmic: Avoid contact of tube or bottle tip with skin or eye.
-Instill sulfacetamide into the conjunctival sac.
+Ophthalmic: For topical ophthalmic use only; not for injection.
+Avoid contact of tube or bottle tip with skin or eye.

 Solution: Apply finger pressure to lacrimal sac during and for 1 to 2 minutes after instillation of solution to decrease risk of absorption and systemic effects.
 For the treatment of trachoma, use must be in conjunction with systemic therapy.